National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Source

-This location is Nepal's largest national park, covering 3555 square kilometres!
-The Park houses eth Kanjiroba Himal which is a mountain range of 6000 metres and the Shey Monastery.
+This location is Nepal's largest national park, covering 3555 square kilometers!
+The Park houses the Kanjiroba Himal, a mountain range of 6000 meters, and the Shey Monastery.
 Phoksundo Lake and the Langu Gorge are some attractions you must visit.
 This is the only trans-Himalayan National Park in Nepal.

 Flora and fauna:

 The Park is full of trees like pine, walnut, willow, poplar, cypress and oak.
-Pines, junipers, spruces, birches and other trees dominate the higher altitudes.
-Wild rose, caragana, dwarf juniper and barberries are also found here.
-The park boasts a unique hill ecosystem, which houses animals like blue sheep, wild dog, wolf, weasel, mouse hare, langur monkey, rhesus monkey, marmot, leopard and snow leopard.
-200 species of exotic and rare animals like the Tibetan sheep, Tibetan wild ass, gazelle, wild yak and wild antelope also reside at higher altitudes.
+Pines, junipers, spruces, birches, and other trees dominate the higher altitudes.
+The park boasts a unique hill ecosystem, which houses animals like blue sheep, wild dogs, wolves, weasel, mouse hares, langur monkeys, rhesus monkeys, marmots, leopards, and snow leopards.
+There are two hundred species of exotic and rare animals, like the Tibetan sheep.
 Beautiful birds like the Tibetan Snowcock, brown dipper, Himalayan griffon, Impeyan pheasant, cheer pheasant, and the Tibetan twit nest here.
 29 species of butterflies are found here,

 Activities:

 One can go camping or trekking here.
 The snow-capped mountains are breathtaking to watch from the seclusion of the Park.
-Tourists can also take cultural tours to the villages in the park, in Ringmo, Pugmo and Kugun.
-These villages follow Bon religion, which originated before Buddhism, and is truly exciting to discover.
-We recommend a butterfly spotting expedition too!
+Tourists can also take cultural tours to the villages in the park, in Ringmo, Pugmo, and Kugun.
+These villages follow the Bon religion, which originated before Buddhism and is truly exciting to discover.
+We recommend a butterfly-spotting expedition, too!

 Location: The park is 315 kilometres from Kathmandu.
 The nearest airport is at Juphal, which leads to the southern entrance.